mdn/content/files/en-us/mozilla/firefox/releases/111/index.md

 #### WebDriver BiDi

-- Changed the behaviors for handling stale elements checks based on recently updated WebDriver classic specification [Firefox bug 1808894](https://bugzil.la/1808894).
+- Changed the behaviors for handling stale elements checks based on recently updated WebDriver classic specification.
+See [Firefox bug 1808894](https://bugzil.la/1808894) for more details.

 #### Marionette